senserf/picos/README.txt

     Lots of cosmetics.
 Not everything has been tested yet.
 I am planning to add LCDG, OEP, and the functions operating on images (libLCDG), so this is just a snapshot.

+R090528A:

+    EEPROM/IFLASH model redone and greatly enhanced.
+Main features:

+	- preinitialization from the data set and from files
+	- backing files (i.e., the storage can be directly mirrored to/from a file)
+	- it is possible to change the default "erase byte" (from 0xFF) to anything

+    Read the red parts from VUE_doc.pdf.